tnakazato/priism/doc/INSTALL.md

 For `priism.core`, any visibility data must be converted to NumPy array before being fed to the module.
 Output image is also in the form of NumPy array.
-On the other hand, `priism.alma` accepts the visibility data as the MeasurementSet (MS) format, which is data format for CASA. `priism.alma` equips some specific interface to handle data in MS format.
+On the other hand, `priism.alma` accepts the visibility data as the MeasurementSet (MS) format, which is data format for CASA or any python environment (python, ipython, Jupyter Notebook etc.) that has an access to core module of casa, i.e. python environment that can import `casac` module. `priism.alma` equips some specific interface to handle data in MS format.
-`priism.alma` first performs visibility gridding to put visibility data onto regularly spaced grid in uv plane.
+`priism.alma` first performs visibility gridding to put visibility data onto regularly spaced grid in uv plane ("FFT" solver). `priism.alma` also has an option to solve raw visibility data ("NUFFT" solver).
 Then the output image is obtained from gridded visibility using "core" functionality of the PRIISM (`priism.core`).
 Finally, the output image, which is NumPy array, is exported as a FITS image with appropriate header information.